Chapter Eighty Five

 I laugh, "You know what I'm getting at, no big dinner, slice and a glass of wine."

 Janah, "Daphne and I are going to Raleigh and Charlotte day after tomorrow, finish up two Shadows.
 We'll see about Palm Beach and Memphis later.
-I want to get them done before we go to Prescott."
+I want to get them done before we go to Arizona."